troymessina/PhysicsArtOfModeling/chapters/01Introduction.md

 :class: dropdown
 2.
 :::

+### Quantum mechanics and particle physics
+Quantum mechanics is a theory that was developed in the 1920s to incorporate Einstein's conclusion that light is made of particles (or rather, quantized lumps of energy called **quanta**) and describe nature at the smallest scales.
+This could only be done at the expense of determinism, the idea that we can predict how particular situations evolve in time.
+This led to a theory that could only provide the *probabilities* that certain outcomes will be realized.
+Quantum mechanics was further refined during the twentieth century into Quantum Field Theory, which led to the Standard Model of particle physics that describes our current understanding of matter through the theories of the electroweak and strong forces.

 ### Cosmology and astrophysics
 Cosmology describes processes at the largest scales and is mostly based on applying General Relativity to the scale of the Universe.
 For example, cosmology describes how our Universe started from the Big Bang and how large scale structures, such as galaxies and clusters of galaxies, have formed and evolved into our present day Universe.